Skip to content

 Frequently Asking People to Repeat Themselves

-Telephone communication eliminates many compensatory mechanisms we rely on—there are no visual cues, environmental context, or spatial sound advantages.
-If phone conversations have become particularly challenging despite adequate volume settings, this isolated difficulty could indicate emerging hearing concerns.
+Telephone communication strips away the compensatory mechanisms most hearing-impaired adults rely on — there are no visual cues, no spatial sound information, and no ability to reposition relative to the speaker.
+If phone conversations have become particularly challenging despite adequate volume, this isolated difficulty is a meaningful early signal.

 Physical and Emotional Warning Signs